Shailesh-Singh-Bisht/The-Cinema-Player-Source-Codes/README.md

-Src files if you want to cvhange and manipulate it
+Src files if you want to change and manipulate it